Examples

 Validation checks:

-JSONL validity, required fields, dataset MB and token caps per plan, and minimum quality and consistency checks.
+JSONL validity, required fields, dataset size and token caps per tier, record count, and max line length.

 Expected outcome: